Laplace-Beltrami Operator for Gaussian Splatting: Experiments

-where $\Phi_\cdot$ is the matrix of the first (ordered by frequency) $k$ stacked eigenvectors of the source and target shape, respectively, and $M_t$ the mass matrix on the target shape.
-A correspondence $\text{Corr}_{(s, t)}$ can be extracted by taking nearest neighbors in the aligned spectral space between the points in $\Phi_t$ and $C\Phi_s$.
-Since we do not want to evaluate a specific matching algorithm, this projection of the ground-truth, which still leads to errors due to the dimension reduction, gives us a measure of the quality of the eigenbasis used, and in turn of our Laplace Beltrami operator.
+where $\Phi_s, \Phi_t$ are the metric of the first $k$ (ordered by frequency) stacked eigenvectors of the source and target shape, respectively, and $M_t$ the mass matrix on the target shape.
+The point-wise correspondence $Q$ can be extracted again via nearest neighbors in the aligned spectral space between the row-wise entries of $\Phi_t$ and $C\Phi_s$, see \cite{ovsjanikov2012functional} for detailed explanation.
+Since we do not want to evaluate a specific matching algorithm, this projection of the ground truth, which still leads to errors due to the dimension reduction, gives us a measure of quality for the eigenbasis and, in turn, our Laplace-Beltrami operator.

-For computational reasons, we use $k=100$ eigenfunctions and uniformly sample 1000 vertices to compute the geodesic error.
-We do the experiments on the TOSCA dataset.
-Since the vertices on the meshes are different from those derived from the 3D Gaussians, we are only able to compute the approximate geodesic error
+Using $100$ eigenfunctions on $1000$ uniformly sampled vertices, we compute the geodesic error of each Laplacian on the TOSCA dataset, which provides ground-truth correspondences.
+Again, points are projected onto their nearest neighbor when discretizations are not compatible:

-where $p^s$ is a vertex on the mesh of the source object, $P_{pc\to m}^t$ denotes the projection from the point cloud derived from 3D Gaussians to the mesh of the target object and $P_{m\to pc}^s$ denotes the projection from the mesh of the source object to the point cloud of the source object. $\text{Corr}_{(s, t)}$ is the point-wise correspondence from the source object to the target object computed using the eigenfunction of $\Delta^s$ and $\Delta^t$ \cite{ovsjanikov2012functional} as described above.
-While extracting the mesh via GOF performs slightly better, our method outperforms the point cloud Laplacian as visible in \cref{fig:quant:shape_matching} and \cref{fig:cmap:shape_matching}.
+where $p$ is a vertex on the mesh of the source object, $P(p)$ is the ground-truth correspondence of $p$ (projected onto the target), and $Q(p)$ is the predicted correspondence of $p$ on the target. \cref{fig:quant:shape_matching} shows the cumulative error curve computed from $\mathcal{E}_{corr}^{(s, t)}$ on all intra-class pairs.
+In this experiment, our Laplacian does outperform the point cloud Laplacian again, but the extracted meshes from GOF perform slightly better.
+This could be due to smaller effects of artifacts in the mesh from the dimensionality reduction in functional maps.
+Qualitative results can be found in \cref{fig:cmap:shape_matching}.